“Find something that you really care about—

 For example, when we first met, a client told me that he’d taken the stand, “If I can’t balance my life and career, I’m only going to focus on one of them, and let the other take care of itself.”

 But, as you no doubt see, that was not likely to work.

 My client achieved a kind of simplicity on this side of complexity, but six months after he made the announcement above, he was trying to solve the “problem” created by focusing on his career, and ignoring his life.

-He came to me frustrated and burned out from oscillating between goals.
+He came to me frustrated and burned out from oscillating between two conflicting goals.

 The Simplicity On The Other Side Of Complexity

 The Life Design structure is driven by vision, grounded in reality, and focused on action that leads to your most longed for results—and the secondary results that support them.

 For my client, problem solving became just another action step on his path to the simplicity on the other side of complexity.